Words: Tom Ward

-Martin Scorsese returns this month with his 26th feature film, Killers of the Flower Moon.
+Last year, Martin Scorsese returned to the big screen in a big way with his 26th feature film, Killers of the Flower Moon.
 Adapted from New Yorker journalist David Grann’s superb non-fiction book of the same name, Killers details the murder of the Osage Nation, a Native American tribe who, after finding oil on their land, are systematically and horrifically murdered by white men looking to cash in.

-With Scorsese regulars Robert De Niro and Leonardo DiCaprio appearing in their tenth and sixth films for the director, respectively, Killers is a late-career masterpiece for Scorsese, who is now 80.
-But, with his and DiCaprio’s next film set to be an adaptation of another David Grann book – The Wager, a true story of an 18th-century shipwreck – there’s still a lot to look forward to.
+With Scorsese regulars Robert De Niro and Leonardo DiCaprio appearing in their tenth and sixth film for the director, respectively, Killers is seen as a late-career masterpiece for Scorsese, who is now 81.
+But, with an adaptation of another David Grann book – The Wager, a true story of an 18th-century shipwreck – and The Life of Jesus – the Andrew-Garfield-starring film that was meant to start shooting this October – allegedly in the pipeline, there’s still a lot to look forward to.
 In the meantime, let’s have a look back at Scorsese’s best work to date.

-In a 26-film catalogue (and that’s only counting the features), many great films had to fall by the wayside.
+In a 26-film catalogue (and that’s only counting the features), many greats had to fall by the wayside.
 While good, his religious films (Kundun; The Last Temptation of Christ; Silence) and New York City standalones (The Colour of Money; Bringing Out the Dead; After Hours) aren’t quite top-tier stuff.

 All of which is to say, don’t @ us.